Configure Wire-Server for federation¶

 -----END CERTIFICATE-----

-Tell parties you intend to federate with about your certificates¶
+Tell parties you intend to federate with about your certificates

 The backends you want to federate with should add your (or Let’s Encrypt’s) CA to their store, so you should give them your CA certificate, or tell them to use the appropriate Let’s Encrypt root certificate.

-Configure helm charts: federator and ingress and webapp subcharts¶
+Configure helm charts: federator and ingress and webapp subcharts

-Set your chosen backend domain¶
+Set your chosen backend domain

-Read Choose a Backend Domain Name again, then set the backend domain three times
+Read Choose a Backend Domain again, then

-to the same value in the subcharts cargohold, galley and brig.
-You also need to
+cargohold, galley and brig.
+You also need to set enableFederator

-to true
+true

 .